Welcome to Blended E-Learning at P.I.T.

 How Does Blended E-Learning Work?

-b.
-Students must attend the E-Learning Orientation.
-This class usually runs approximately one week before the semester starts.
+- Students must attend the E-Learning Orientation.
+This class usually runs approximately three weeks before the semester starts.

 Who should take Blended E-Learning Classes?

 Students who tend to be successful in e-learning classes demonstrate a majority of the following characteristics: